andrewcooke/choochoo/docs/data-model.md

   (unfortunately).
 So `Composite.clean()` must be called manually whenever Composite sources are modified.

+Note that Intervals are not deleted immediately, but marked "dirty" (since release 0.30).
+This avoids deleting many unaffected statistics when small changes are made to the database.

 ### Events

 The above "deletion of associated intervals" can be automated within